brainglobe-meta#

 python -m pip install brainglobe

-Pass the -U or --update flag to pip to force an update on an existing install.
+Pass the -U or --upgrade flag to pip to force an update on an existing install.

 Conventions#